 Rarely do young people just graduating from high school truly understand what they want from their future.
 Both academically and professionally.
 For many, it’s much easier to follow a set route of study or default to the hopes of their parents.

-That said, studying overseas permits a student to see different environments, opportunities, and possibilities than what was readily available to explore when living in their home countries.
-Many cultural exchange students have never left their home city for a substantial amount of time before studying abroad, and may not truly grasp how vast their choices really are.
+That said, studying overseas permits a student to see different environments, opportunities, and possibilities.
+Those that were not readily available to explore when living in their home countries.
+Many cultural exchange students have never left their home city for a substantial amount of time before studying abroad.
+They may not truly grasp how vast their choices really are.

-Take one student from China who had, for many years, assumed they would study at Stanford University in college — a choice influenced by his parents.
+Take one student from China who had, for many years, assumed they would study at Stanford University in college.
+That was a choice influenced by his parents.
 After studying in a small town in the United States, he quickly recognized his preference for smaller liberal arts institutions and the cultural charms of the Midwest.
-Today he studies within the same general area in which he studied in high school, and is well on his way to graduating with his college degree!
+Today he studies within the same general area in which he studied in high school.
+He is well on his way to graduating with his college degree!